LDMX-Software/ldmx-sw/scripts/README.md

 within the shell of their choice.

 ### Initialization
+In order to properly mimic the environment as defined by the `ldmx` suite of bash functions, we need to initialize a denv with a few options.
 ```
 denv \
   init \ # use denv special sub-command for initialization